-A lot of manufacturing plants are busy producing single-use plastic (SUP) containers and packaging materials that eventually add up to wastage after use and disposal.
-Plastics are not biodegradable and recyclable which end up pilling in land and oceans causing harm to millions of species and affecting the human community with health issues.
+A lot of manufacturing plants are busy producing single-use plastic (SUP) containers and packaging materials that eventually add up to wastage after use and disposal, like single-use plastic bottles.
+Plastics are not biodegradable and, if not disposed of correctly, end up pilling in land, rivers and oceans causing harm to millions of species and affecting the human community with health issues.

 The composition, usage, and waste management issues related to plastic materials have raised sustainability and health issues all over the world which need immediate resolution.
 Here is a list of 100 companies that contribute 90% of the single-use plastic waste generated across the globe.
 Although more than 300 manufacturers are operating globally in plastic production, these 100 polymer producer companies are most responsible for plastic pollution in the world.